Pagani Zonda: Zonda Roadster F

 The Zonda Roadster F debuted at the 2006 Geneva Motor Show.
 Exterior wise, the roadster was similar to the coupé, but with a removable carbon fibre roof and canvas side curtains, weighing just 5 kg more than the coupé.
 Power output of the engine increased to 650 PS and 780 Nm of torque.
 Production of the Roadster F was limited to 25 units.

 The Roadster F maintained chassis rigidity without any gain in curb weight, eschewing conventional thinking by not strengthening the sills, a process which would have needed more than 35 kg of reinforcement.
 Pagani instead used racing car materials, and construction techniques, strengthening the firewall structure of the chassis tub together with billet alloy braces that connected the points where the roof rails would have joined.
 The windscreen was also strengthened for safety reasons.
 These techniques enabled the Roadster to have virtually the same weight as the coupé, 1230 kg.

 The Zonda Roadster F Clubsport is a lightweight version of the Zonda Roadster F. It has an extensive use of the new carbo-titanium material developed by Pagani as well as having an upgraded engine.
-It was tested by Top Gear's The Stig along with James May and achieved a lap time around their test track of 1:17.8, beating the Bugatti Veyron 16.4 tested during the same episode, but lost in a quarter mile drag race against the Veyron by nearly 2.5 seconds.
+It was tested by Top Gear's The Stig along with Jeremy Clarkson and achieved a lap time around their test track of 1:17.8, beating the Bugatti Veyron 16.4 tested during the same episode, but lost in a quarter mile drag race against the Veyron by nearly 2.5 seconds.
 German racing driver Marc Basseng managed to lap the Zonda F Clubsport around the 20.8 km Nürburgring Nordschleife in 7:24.7.